 In defence of the pedant

 Once you know something, you can’t un-know it.
-The frustration caused observing the ignorance of others is hard to keep a lid on.
+The frustration caused, observing the ignorance of others, is hard to keep a lid on.
 It’s not so much that you’ve spotted a mistake – it’s that you’ve just seen or heard yet another example of a common one.
-That drives you to want to educate the culprits and right the wrong.
+That drives you to want to educate the culprits, and to right the wrong.

 Don’t disparage the pedant – make use of them!